-Proxy firewalls can which inspect content fully and make access decisions based on more specific, granular level of information.
+Proxy firewalls can inspect content fully and make access decisions based on more specific, granular information.
 Access control this nuanced is attractive to network administrators, however each application needs its own proxy at the application-level.
 Proxy-firewalled networks also suffer degraded traffic performance and many limitations in application support and general functionality.
-This ultimately leads to scalability issues that make a successful implementation tricky to pull off.
+This ultimately leads to scalability issues that make successful implementation tricky to pull off.
 For this reason, proxy firewalls have not been widely adopted.
 In fact, even at the peak of the proxy firewall's popularity in the 90s, performance and scalability issues limited adoption to select verticals in niche deployments.

 Stateful inspection, or stateful filtering, is regarded as the third generation of firewalls.
 Stateful filtering does two things:

 These properties add more functionality to access control: stateful inspection firewalls have the ability to grant or reject access based not only on port and protocol, but also the packet’s history in the state table.
 When stateful firewalls receive a packet, they check the state table to find if a connection has already been established or if a request for the incoming packet has been made by an internal host.
 If neither is found, the packet’s access becomes subject to the ruling of the firewall security policy.

 Though stateful filtering is scalable and transparent to users, the extra layer of protection adds complexity to network security infrastructure, and stateful firewalls face difficulty in handling dynamic applications such as SIP or H.323.